Services Eligible for the Tax Credit for Home-Support Services for Seniors - House

 - everyday necessities

 Personal care services

-Personal care services are related to daily activities that a person is unable to perform on their own because of their health.
+Personal care services are related to the daily activities of a person who is unable to take care of themselves.
 They include services related only to:

 - personal mobility and transfers in the home